Should Canadian Snowbirds Travel This Winter?

 Alternatively, some destinations may impose other requirements for arriving travellers, such as obtaining a negative COVID test prior to or at the time of arrival.
-The rules for meeting these requirements varies from destination to destination, so make sure you look into them ahead of time.
+The rules for meeting these requirements vary from destination to destination, so make sure you look into them ahead of time.

 Quarantine requirements in Canada

-Currently there is a 14-day quarantine requirement in Canada for returning Canadians.
+Currently, there is a 14-day quarantine requirement in Canada for returning Canadians.
 You can learn more about the quarantine requirements here.

 This is an important consideration for snowbirds who normally travel back and forth between their winter destination and Canada during the winter.